Skip to main content

 Every book on abundance or the law of attraction will repeat the phrase, ‘where thought flows, energy goes.’
 It is one of the laws of the universe.
 Basically what you focus on (consciously or unconsciously) is what you move towards and what you will get more of.

-So the important question then is what are you giving your conscious attention and energy to and how have you programmed your unconscious mind?
+So the important question then is what are you giving your conscious attention and energy to?
 Are you focused on abundance or scarcity.
 Ironically, we often spend more time thinking about what is wrong than what is right, on what we don’t have rather than what we do.
 Viewed through the lens of the law of attraction, this is going to perpetuate everything you don’t want!

 Become an observer of your mind.
 Notice what you are thinking and recognise that your words and thoughts have creative power and are frequencies of energy that your body and the universe is listening and responding to.